msmolyakov/paddle/README.md

 ### Transactions rejection

-If you expect that some transaction will return error and will not be in blockchain, you can check by catching the NodeError exception.
+If you expect that some transaction will return error and will not be in blockchain, you can check it by catching the NodeError exception.

 For example, how it can look with JUnit 5: